 That’s the challenge we set academics and research students at Bournemouth University.
 Photography is a great way to capture and share a different side of your research with other staff, students and members of the public.
 The last few years have seen our staff and students submitting a wide range of images summing up their research (last year’s entries can be seen below).

-- An image relating to people in your team,
+- An image relating to the place your research was carried out,

-- People who might be impacted by or benefit from your research,
+- Places that might be impacted by or benefit from your research,

 Whatever your idea is, we want you to get involved and get creative!

 Step 1: Take your photo.